StreakYC/bimapcache/README.md

 are expected to be inverses of each other, though if you only want to cache one function then you could supply it as `getAfromB` and supply an error-throwing function as `getBfromA`.
 Each function only gets called when the same-named method on the BiMapCache instance is called.
-The inputs and outputs of these functions must work as the keys of Maps and be JSONifiable, so it's recommended that they be numbers or strings.
+Each function must return a Promise if it is to be used.
+The inputs and (resolved) outputs of these functions must work as the keys of Maps and be JSONifiable, so it's recommended that they be numbers or strings.

 `saveThrottle` is an optional property specifying a number of milliseconds to throttle saves to the storage by.
 This defaults to 3000 (or 3 seconds).